 But Longhurst also highlights the playful and spirited wit of the text, poking fun at the myth of genius as well as affirming it.
 Designer Chloe Lamford’s costumes are highly colourful, decadent and delightfully anachronistic.
 The Olivier stage is transformed from modern rehearsal room to 18th-century orchestral pit, and Mozart’s music enriches until the final crescendo moves through the audience with thunderous force.

 Throughout the play Mozart swims against the currents of convention and his innovation is met with resistance.
 But at the Olivier invention and creativity are so warmly welcomed.
-Amadeus is not merely a reproduction or a homecoming, but a soaring and spirited revival that will be unmissable.
+Amadeus is not merely a reproduction or a homecoming, but a soaring and spirited revival.

 |What||Back for 2018: Amadeus, National Theatre|